-She plays the character Shante Smith, who I probably wouldn’t take a ton of relationship advice from, but I’d definitely pretend to listen for the sheet entertainment.
+She plays the character Shante Smith, who I probably wouldn’t take a ton of relationship advice from, but I’d definitely pretend to listen for the sheer entertainment.
 This movie also has some Gabrielle Union in it too.
-It’s a fun movie that is very much a victim of its time.
-Most romcoms are.
-Nevertheless, it’s a rom-com that is all about Shante, and that’s why we’re here.
+It’s fun but is very much a victim of its time.
+Nevertheless, it’s a rom-com that is all about Shante and that’s why we’re here.
 Well, also for Mr. Chestnut, but you get the point.

 Jumping The Broom (2011)

 For a moment, you almost forget Jumping The Broom is a Bishop T.D.
 Jakes production.
 (If you've ever seen the movie Women Thou Are Loose, then you’ll understand why I made a point to mention that.)
-Jumping The Broom, is a cute Christian under-and-over-toned movie.
+Jumping The Broom is a cute Christian under-and-over-toned movie.
 It co-stars Paula Patton and Laz Alonso, but really it stars Loretta Devine and Angela Bassett.
-It’s a shame we haven’t gotten more from the pair — two soon to be mothers-in-law who don’t see eye to eye in movies.
+It’s a shame we haven’t gotten more from the pair — two soon-to-be mothers-in-law who don’t see eye to eye in movies.
 The way these two go at one another is highly entertaining and some of the movie's best parts.
-The romance aspect of it is pretty good, too, except for the borderline if not the cringey budding relationship between Romeo Miller and Tasha Smith’s characters.
-That aside, there are also some great moments about love and forgiveness that aren’t too hamfisted.
+The romance aspect of it is pretty good, too, except for the slightly cringey budding relationship between Romeo Miller and Tasha Smith’s characters.
+That aside, there are also some great moments about love and forgiveness.

 Just Wright (2010)

 Just Wright is here on this list based on the strength of the one and only Queen Latifah.
 Common is in it and plays her patient turned love interest, but that is not at all how this movie ended up on this list.
 Have you seen Common act in a role in which he wasn’t playing some sort of assassin or hit-man?
 Right.
 Anyway, back to The Queen.
-This is actually one of a few Queen Latifah romcoms.
-Just Wright is this story about a woman who remains true to herself and doesn’t have to compromise at the end to have a happy ending.
-The best part is that she secures two bags.
-One, securing a physical therapist position with a professional basketball team and then marrying one of the team players.
+This is actually one of a few Queen Latifah rom-coms.
+Just Wright is a story about a woman who remains true to herself and doesn’t have to compromise to have a happy ending.
+The best part is that she secures two wins.
+One, getting a physical therapist position with a professional basketball team and then marrying one of the team players.
 A hall of fame win-win situation.

 Something New (2006)

-The movie focuses on Kenya McQueen's life (Sanna Lathan) who’s routine of living life is starting to wear on her, and she wonders if she’s pleased.
-Spoiler alert, she’s not.
-The movie couldn’t be more cringe and not subtle by introducing a white guy as the new person to get her metamorphosis going, but hey, there are some cute moments.
-Plus, again, it stars Sanaa Lathan, and there is some home renovation that happens.
+The movie focuses on Kenya McQueen (Sanna Lathan) whose life has got stale and she feels like she's in a rut.
+The movie's a bit heavy-handed — needing to introduce a guy as the device to kick-start her metamorphosis, but hey, there are some cute moments.
+Plus, it stars Sanaa Lathan.
 How can you not like that?